Optimal investment with insider information using Skorokhod & Russo-Vallois integration

 \item Assumptions:\\ For ease of computation, we leave out the trading costs and the difference between the bid and ask prices, and we assume there is enough liquidity to trade.

 \item Stock:\\ We use the 2-Year U.S. Treasury Note Future, a marketable risky instrument of the U.S. government traded in the Chicago Mercantile Exchange.

-\item Parameters:\\ For the example we use constant parameters: we compute $\sigma$ as the monthly standard deviation of the risk asset prices; we consider an average of the U.S. 3-Month Bond Yield to compute $r$; and we compute $ \mu$ as the average of the log-return historic values $\log(S_t)-\log(S_{t-1})$.
+\item Parameters:\\ For the example we use constant parameters: we compute $\sigma$ as the monthly standard deviation of the risk asset prices; we consider an average of the U.S. 3-Month Bond Yield to compute $r$; and we compute $ \mu$ from an ARIMA model of the log-return historic values $\log(S_t)-\log(S_{t-1})$.

 \item Dates:\\ The trader starts to invest on March 03, 2019, and the horizon time is May 30, 2019.
-We assume the trader that privileged information about May 30.
+We assume the trader has privileged information about May 30.

 \item Periodicity:\\ We consider daily prices at 14:00 (GMT-5).
 At that time, the trader computes the proportion of her wealth that should be in the risky asset ($\pi$) and the risk-free asset (1-$\pi$).